 We consider a class of dynamic principal-agent problems in which a risk-averse agent receives unobserved income shocks and can take unobserved actions which influence future income realizations.
 The principal wants to provide optimal incentive-compatible insurance against the income shocks.
 We formulate a general planning problem allowing for history dependence and unrestricted communication and prove that this problem can be reduced to a recursive version with direct mechanisms and vectors of utility promises as the state variable.
 In this recursive formulation, however, a "curse of dimensionality" leads to an excessively large number of incentive constraints, which makes it impossible to compute optimal allocations numerically.
 We solve this problem by providing alternative equivalent formulations of the planning problem in which the planner can specify behavior off the equilibrium path.
 This leads to a dramatic reduction in the number of constraints that need to be imposed when computing the optimal contract.
-We provide numerical examples which apply our methods to hidden-investment and banking environments.
+With the methods developed in this paper, a wide range of dynamic mechanism design problems can be analyzed which were previously considered to be intractable.

-The design of optimal incentive-compatible mechanisms in environments with privately observed income shocks has been analyzed by a number of previous authors, including Townsend (1979), Green (1987), Thomas and Worrall (1990), Wang (1995), and Phelan (1995).
+The design of optimal incentive-compatible mechanisms in environments with privately observed income shocks has been studied by a number of previous authors, including Townsend (1979), Green (1987), Thomas and Worrall (1990), Wang (1995), and Phelan (1995).
 In such environments, the principal extracts information from the agents about their endowments and uses this information to provide optimal incentive-compatible insurance.
 The existing literature has concentrated on environments in which the agent is not able to take unobserved actions that influence the probability distribution over future endowments.
 The reason for this limitation is mainly technical; with hidden actions, the agent and the planner do not have common knowledge over probabilities of future states, which renders standard methods of computing optimal mechanisms inapplicable.

 Theoretical considerations suggest that the presence of hidden actions can have large effects on the constrained-optimal mechanism.
 To induce truthful reporting of endowments, the planner needs control over the agent's intertemporal rate of substitution.
 When hidden actions are introduced, the planner has less control over rates of substitution, so that providing insurance becomes more difficult.
 Indeed, there are some special cases where the presence of hidden actions causes insurance to break down completely.
-Allen (1985) shows that if an agent with hidden income shocks has unobserved access to a perfect credit market, the principal cannot offer any insurance beyond the borrowing-lending solution.
-The reason is that any agent will choose the reporting scheme that yields the highest net discounted transfer regardless of what the actual endowment is.
-Cole and Kocherlakota (2001b) consider a related environment in which the agent can only save, but not borrow.
-They find that as long as the return on storage or saving is sufficiently high, the optimal allocation is equivalent to access to a perfect credit market.
-As in Allen's result, no insurance is possible beyond self-insurance using borrowing and lending.1
+Allen (1985) shows that if an agent with hidden income shocks has unobserved access to a perfect credit market (both borrowing and lending), the principal cannot offer any insurance beyond the borrowing-lending solution.
+The reason is that any agent will choose the reporting scheme that yields the highest net discounted transfer regardless of what the actual endowment is.1 Cole and Kocherlakota (2001b) consider a related closed economy environment in which the agent can only save, but not borrow.
+The hidden savings technology is assumed to have the same return as a public storage technology that the planner has access to.
+Remarkably, under additional assumptions, Cole and Kocherlakota obtain the same result: the optimal solution is equivalent to unrestricted access to credit markets.
+Ljungqvist and Sargent (2003) extend Cole and Kocherlakota to an open economy and establish the equivalence result with otherwise relatively few assumptions.